survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Given it needs to do more work, it took longer to execute the build.
 But on the plus side, the build is now smaller, the size limit warning disappeared, and the vendor build went from 83 kB to roughly 28 kB.

+T> Source maps are disabled by default.
+You can enable them through the `sourceMap` flag.
 You should check *uglifyjs-webpack-plugin* for more options.
-It gives you control over how to handle code comments for example.

-W> Source maps are disabled by default.
-You can enable them through the `sourceMap` flag.

 ## Other Ways to Minify JavaScript